Decomposition and framing of F-bundles and applications to quantum cohomology: Framing of F-bundles

 \subsection{Extension of framing for non-archimedean F-bundles}

 In this subsection, we establish the theorem of extension of framing for non-archimedean F-bundles, building on the results of the previous subsection.

-\begin{theorem} Let $B$ be an admissible open neighborhood of $b=0$ in a $\bbk$-analytic affine space.
+\begin{theorem} Let $B$ be a smooth $\bbk$-analytic space, and $b\in B$ a $\bbk$-rational point.
 Let $(\cH ,\nabla )$ be a non-archimedean F-bundle over $B$.
 Then every framing of $(\cH, \nabla)$ at $b$ extends uniquely and explicitly to a framing over an admissible open neighborhood $U$ of $b$ in $B$. \end{theorem}

 We need to show that the gauge transformation $P(t,u)$ constructed in the formal case is convergent on an admissible open neighborhood of $t=0$, $u=0$.
 This gauge transformation is characterized by $P(0,u) = 0$ and the equations \eqref{eq:framing-t-direction} for $1\leq j\leq n$.
 We use these equations to obtain estimates on the coefficients of $P(t,u)$.